The Adventist Development and Relief Agency (ADRA) is the official humanitarian agency of the Seventh-day Adventist Church.

 What percentage of my donation does ADRA keep?

 Admin costs are definitely necessary for organisations like ADRA to ensure good quality projects.
 However, we also know that our donors want to see as much of their donations go towards our projects.

 All donations are used for program support and additional fundraising, with the actual % allocation remaining within a range approved by the Board and published in our annual report.
 To see the most current breakdown of our admin ratio, please view our latest annual report here.

 What does ADRA do?We seek to address not only the symptoms of poverty, but the systems and structures that cause it.
 We do this by working with people in poverty and distress so that everyone may experience the quality of life that God intended for us.
 Our work is focused into four key areas: Improving health; creating access to education; increasing livelihoods; and responding to disasters.

 Where does ADRA work?

 We implement transformational development and relief projects both in Australia and overseas.
 We work across all states and territories of Australia thanks to the support of thousands of ADRA volunteers.
 Overseas, we work with partner ADRA offices that have an established presence and official recognition in their countries.
-Currently, ADRA Australia partners with ADRA offices in: Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste, Thailand, Myanmar, Cambodia, Vietnam, Zimbabwe, Zambia and Malawi.
+Currently, ADRA Australia partners with ADRA offices in: Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste, Lebanon, Nepal, Myanmar, Cambodia, Vietnam, Zimbabwe, Zambia and Malawi.
 During times of disaster we work through the global ADRA network to respond in countries in which ADRA has an office, but with whom we do not have a standing partnership.